 However, Morgan Stanley (NYSE: MS) analyst Ravi Shanker provided some resistance in a note to clients, saying the August result came in lower than ACT Research’s seasonally implied forecast of 21,000 units, which “indicates signs of recent order momentum slowing.”
 He expects “supply headwinds to persist moving forward” and doesn’t expect “a sharp influx of supply.”

-In its August report, freight data and research firm FTR Transportation Intelligence said it expects orders to remain in the “20,000 range for the next few months.”
+In its August report, freight data and research firm FTR Transportation Intelligence said it expects orders to remain in the 20,000 range for several months.
 The firm said that the large fleets are continuing to buy but at levels only in line with normal replacement cycles and that only a few orders have been for fleet expansion.

 The implementation of the Drug & Alcohol Clearinghouse in January as well as drivers opting for the sidelines — over concerns of contracting COVID-19 or finding sufficient replacement income through enhanced unemployment benefits — have further tightened the screws on truck availability.
 J.B.
 Hunt recently said the clearinghouse and stimulus payments have resulted in a decline of 100,000 available drivers.